 There is no evidence that U.S.-born workers have benefited from the decline in foreign-born workers.
-The unemployment rate for U.S.-born workers was 4.1% in December 2025 compared to 3.7% in December 2024.2 The 12-month comparison is the most valid because the Bureau of Labor Statistics does not seasonally adjust its estimates separated by nativity.
-The seasonally adjusted unemployment rate for all workers is up since Trump took office, from 4.0% in January 2025 to 4.4% in December 2025.
+The [unemployment rate](#) for U.S.-born workers was 4.7% in January 2026 compared to 4.3% in January 2025.1 The 12-month comparison is the most valid because the Bureau of Labor Statistics does not seasonally adjust its estimates separated by nativity.2

 There is no sign that U.S. workers have reentered the labor market in response to the withdrawal of foreign-born workers.
-The [labor force participation rate](#) for the U.S.-born aged 16 and older fell slightly from 61.4% in December 2024 to 61.2% in December 2025.
-The seasonally adjusted labor force participation rate for all individuals aged 16 or older dropped slightly since Trump took office, from 62.6% in January 2025 to 62.4% in December 2025.
+The [labor force participation rate](#) for the U.S.-born aged 16 and older fell slightly from 61.4% in January 2025 to 61.2% in January 2026.